LutingWang/OADP/README.md

 python -m oadp.build_annotations
 ```

-The following files will be generated:
+The following files will be generated

 ```text
 OADP/data